Tools4everBV/HelloID-Conn-Prov-Source-Raet-Beaufort-IAM-API/README.md

 ## Introduction

 This connector retrieves HR data from the RAET IAM API.
 Please be aware that there are several versions.
-This version connects to the latest API release.
+This version connects to the latest API release and is intended for Beaufort Customers.
+The code structure is mainly the same as the HR core Business variant.
+Despite the differences below.

 ## Endpoints implemented